Democrats from the West push update of 150-year-old federal mining law - NewsBreak

 Members of Congress have launched efforts to reform the 1872 law for decades.
 Heinrich’s predecessor, Democrat Jeff Bingaman, introduced a bill in 2009.

-The post Democrats from the West push update of 150-year-old federal mining law appeared first on Oregon Capital Chronicle .
+The post Democrats from the West push update of 150-year-old federal mining law appeared first on Iowa Capital Dispatch .